Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-08-modelling-language.md

 ---
 title: "EDGY vs C4 vs Mermaid: Different Tools for Different Questions"
-excerpt: "EDGY, C4, and Mermaid are often compared as alternatives, but they solve different problems."
+excerpt: "EDGY, C4, and Mermaid are often compared as alternatives, but they solve different problems.
+Understanding how they complement each other leads to clearer architecture documentation."
 date: 2026-07-08
 categories:
   - Architecture